Signed in as:

 I've bought the Guide and started filling out the required pages but have now hit a wall - help!

 If this sounds like you, please consider subscribing to our Orderly Affairs Guide newsletter free of charge.
-This newsletter is sent bi-weekly and will encourage you to continue working on the tasks outlined in the Guide.
+This newsletter is sent bi-monthly and will encourage you to continue working on the tasks outlined in the Guide.
 Content from previous newsletters can be found on our website blog site.

 You can also sign up for an information session (also found on the Contact Us tab) where you will hear others talk about their stumbling blocks, get support from the facilitator to address those and carry on!